This post may contain affiliate links. Please read our disclosure policy.

 Pickled Red Beet Eggs….a longtime family tradition.
 Hard boiled eggs are marinated in a beet juice and vinegar mixture for several days to create the jewel colored, pickled treats found at many barbecues and picnics.

-Growing up in Lancaster County, Amish Pickled Eggs were like a snack time staple.
+In Lancaster County, Amish Pickled Eggs are like a snack time staple.
 They come in so many varieties from Mustard Pickled Eggs to my now favorite Pickled Red Beet Eggs.

 Pickled Eggs are a snack of hard boiled eggs cured in brine or vinegar that can be flavored with other ingredients.
 This was, originally, a way to preserve foods that could be eaten months later.